 Ontario College Diploma | 4 semesters | Barrydowne

-- 2 field placements
+• 2 immersive field placements

-- Dynamic course delivery that includes experiential learning, case studies, theoretical concepts, and real-world experience
+• Dynamic course delivery that includes experiential learning, case studies, theoretical concepts, and real-world experience

 Fieldwork/Placement

-Students who meet the requirements will have the opportunity to complete two community placements.
-Students may have the option of completing their placements in their home towns (if they are not from Sudbury).
 Agencies will require students to have medical and non-medical documents prior to beginning their placement.
 Students will be responsible for any expenses incurred related to placement.
+Required prerequisites for placement will include:

-- Criminal Record Check (CPIC) - Vulnerable Sector Screening (obtained at least two months before placement)
+• Criminal Record Check (CPIC) - Vulnerable Sector Screening (obtained at least two months before placement)

-- Health documentation (e.g. up-to-date immunization records, Two-step TB test, Free of Communicable Disease Form/verification)
+• Health documentation (e.g. up-to-date immunization records, Two-step TB test, Free of Communicable Disease Form/verification)

-- Standard First Aid & CPR (Level HCP)
+• Standard First Aid & CPR (Level HCP)

 Registration to Practice

 Individuals who wish to use the title Social Service Worker or Registered Social Service Worker must be registered with the Ontario College of Social Workers and Social Service Workers.
-Generally, graduates who have obtained a two-year college diploma in social service work from a College of Applied Arts and Technology qualify for registration.
-It is the responsibility of the graduate to register with the Ontario College of Social Workers and Social Service Workers.
+Cambrian's program is recognized by the Ontario College of Social Workers and Social Service Workers (OCSWSSW).
+Graduation from our program qualifies you to register as a Social Service Worker in Ontario.
+Students and graduates are also eligible to become members of the Ontario Social Service Worker Association.

 Quick Links